slsa-framework/slsa/docs/spec/v1.0/principles.md

 and packaging systems---and then automatically verify the many artifacts produced by those systems.

 **Reasoning**: Trusted computing bases are unavoidable---there's no choice but to trust some systems.
-It's infeasible to harden and audit thousands of bespoke build systems.
-It's difficult and expensive manual work to harden and verify each individual system, and each system increases the attack surface.
+Hardening and verifying systems is difficult and expensive manual work, and each trusted system expands the attack surface of the supply chain.
 Verifying that an artifact is produced by a trusted system, though, is easy to automate.

 To simultaniously scale and reduce attack surfaces, it is most efficient to trust a limited numbers of systems and then automate verification of the artifacts produced by those systems.